 Stefnir operates an audit and risk committee.
 The committee is composed of board directors of Stefnir.
-The committee met eight times in during the operating year and a quorum was present on each occasion.
+The committee met seven times in 2024 and a quorum was present on each occasion.
 Two committee members are independent of the company and their broad expertise in business administration, auditing and management was put to good use in the course of the committee's business.
 The committee submits its annual report to the board of directors in the first quarter of every year.
 The committee's rules of procedure can be found on the company's website.